 Tuscan-style houses in the past were used as residences for the Etruscans.
 They were a farming community that always worked hard.
 Before the Romans came to power, the Etruscans at that time ruled Central Italy by building a thriving civilization.
 The Etruscans also developed their architectural styles and techniques that used white limestone cladding as their characteristic.

 Although the Roman Empire had taken over the area, the Etruscan elements remained in vogue.
 The Tuscan architecture itself is believed to be inspired by Greek buildings.
-However, there is a slight difference between the two in that the Greek buildings made more use of stone, while the Etruscans were built of wooden structures.
+However, there is a slight difference between the two in that the Greek buildings made more use of stone, while the Etruscans built wooden structures.

 Tuscan-style houses have thick white limestone cladding that makes them look solid.
 Generally, the walls are made of limestone, sandstone, travertine, and marble.
 The part that is no less unique is the perforated part as an accent above the door, gate, or window.